wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 the right output.
 That means we need to think about prompts not as normal sentences, but as computer instructions.

-For a prompt to be effective, we need to prime the attention mechanism and use the embeddings to our advantage.
-That's why prompts are an important part of working with LLMs.
-And that's why the unnatural way of speaking to an LLM is so effective.
+For a prompt to be effective, we need to use the attention mechanism and the embeddings to our advantage.
+Funny enough it's the weirdest combinations of words that let the embeddings and attention mechanism of the LLM work best.
+The clearer the pattern, the better the output.

 ### Common Misconceptions About Prompts

 There are a few common misconceptions about prompts that I want to address before we dive into the rest of prompt engineering.
-These misconceptions can harm your success when building an LLM-based application.

-#### Prompt engineering is a job

-Prompt engineering isn't a job.
-It's a skill that's part of another job like programming or copywriting.
-Prompt engineering is effective for tools like ChatGPT, but you have to remember that ChatGPT is more than just a prompt interface.
-A lot of the logic that makes the tool work is hidden from you.
-If you want to move beyond basic chat interfaces it's important to understand the other parts of building LLM-based applications.

 #### Prompts are static